Beamline Spectroscopy of Integrated Circuits With Hard X-ray Transition Edge Sensors at the Advanced Photon Source: Instrument Design

 \section{Instrument Design}

 Our standard TES pixel design features \SI{120}{\micro{}m}-square MoCu bilayers connected to ``sidecar''-style absorbers~\cite{Guruswamy2020,Patel2020}.
 Normal metal (Cu) features including banks and bars atop the bilayer act to reduce noise~\cite{Ullom2004}.
 The thin SiN membrane supporting each pixel thermally isolates it from the substrate; the thermal conductance is further reduced by a series of perforations around its perimeter.
 Here the absorber consists of a \SI{700}{\micro{}m}-square of \SI{1}{\micro{}m} thick sputtered Au, which is sufficient to stop 14\% of \SI{20}{keV} photons.
-Devices with an additional \SI{10}{\micro{}m} electroplated Bi on the absorbers are now being fabricated; this will raise the stopping power at \SI{20}{keV} to 63\% and should not affect energy resolution~\cite{Yan2017a}.
+Devices with an additional \SI{10}{\micro{}m} electroplated Bi on the absorbers are now being fabricated; this will raise the stopping power at \SI{20}{keV} to 63\%.
+As Bi has a heat capacity $C$ at least an order of magnitude smaller than Au, we do not expect the energy resolution ($\propto C^{1/2}$) to be significantly degraded~\cite{Brown2008}.
+We have previously shown adding Bi to similar TES arrays results in no measurable change in energy resolution, and the larger grain size of electroplated Bi is preferred over evaporated Bi to avoid energy trapping at grain boundaries~\cite{Yan2017a}.

 We have fabricated and tested multiple 24-pixel arrays of this design at Argonne National Laboratory.
 Detailed characterization measurements are consistent with those previously reported~\cite{Guruswamy2020}; our typical bilayers have a superconducting transition temperature near \SI{87.5}{mK}, and a normal state resistance near \SI{8}{m\ohm}.
 The thermal conductance $G$ and heat capacity $C$ are largely controlled by the absorber dimensions; we find $G \sim \SI{500}{pW.K^{-1}}$ and $C \sim \SI{4}{pJ.K^{-1}}$.
 Si collimators with etched \SI{400}{\micro{}m}-square apertures and \SI{10}{\micro{}m} thick electroplated Au are mounted over the TES array to ensure photons are incident only on the absorbers.
+The collimators include lithographically-defined step features at their corners, which fix both their horizontal position and vertical separation relative to the TES array. \Cref{fig:diagrams}(b) is a photograph of two 24-pixel arrays mounted with collimators.
+The collimator edge has cutouts to allow wire bonds and Cu spring clamps access to the TES array underneath.
+Al wire bonds connect to the readout circuitry, and Au bonds to the perimeter of the TES array and collimator aid thermalization.

 The TES array readout is multiplexed using microwave frequency multiplexing~\cite{Mates2017}.
 Each pixel is coupled to an RF SQUID and superconducting microwave resonator (bandwidth \SI{300}{kHz}) on a nearby multiplexing chip fabricated by the Quantum Sensors Group at NIST.
 Appropriate shunt resistors (\SI{300}{m\ohm}) and fixed inductors (\SI{100}{nH}) are also included in the TES bias circuit.
 The TESs are voltage biased in series, and the SQUID responses are linearized using flux ramp modulation~\cite{Mates2012}, so in total only one coaxial pair and two DC pairs of wires are needed to read out an entire array.
 The generation, measurement, and demodulation of the appropriate tones for each resonator is done using a ROACH2-based FPGA system~\cite{Gard2018}.
 In its current configuration, a single ROACH2-based readout rack of ours provides continuous digitized readout of up to 128 TES pixels at a \SI{62.5}{kHz} sampling rate.
 Raw data from each pixel are then processed into pulse records using software-based triggering, and saved.
 Offline optimal filtering with gain, arrival time and time drift correction is used to extract the best estimate of pulse energy from each saved record~\cite{Fowler2016}.